nason/zeroclipboard/docs/instructions.md

   // themselves instead of relying on our per-element `mouseover` handler
   autoActivate: true,

+  // Sets the id of the the `div` encapsulating the Flash object
+  containerId: "global-zeroclipboard-html-bridge",

+  // Sets the class of the the `div` encapsulating the Flash object
+  containerClass: "global-zeroclipboard-container",

+  // Sets the id and name of the Flash 'object' element
+  flashBridgeName: "global-zeroclipboard-flash-bridge",

   /** @deprecated */
   // The class used to indicate that a clipped element is being hovered over